Can’t find what you’re looking for?

 Contact usParent FAQ

-The Russian Flagship Program at IU launched in October 2018.
-As of July 2022, there are 51 students enrolled in the program.
+The Russian Flagship Program at IU began in 2018 and, as of fall 2023, there are 54 students enrolled in the program.

 Students do not need to major in Russian to participate in the Russian Flagship program.
-The beauty of the program is its flexibility—any student with any major can join the program.
-Unlike the BA in Russian, Flagship students are not required to take literature and culture courses as part of the program curriculum.
-However, most Flagship students take a minor in Russian, and some decide to double major in Russian.
+Any student with any major is eligible to join the program, provided they enroll in Russian classes.
+Unlike the BA in Russian, Flagship students are not required to take literature and culture courses as part of the curriculum—only Russian language.
+Although most Flagship students do take a minor in Russian, and some also decide to double major in it, this is by no means a requirement.

-There are no fees to join or participate in the IU Russian Flagship program.
-Russian language courses for Flagship students cost the same amount per credit hour as regular IU classes.
-Russian Flagship students enjoy a number of free benefits including weekly tutoring, official language assessments, social and cultural events, and individualized mentoring and advising.
+There are no fees to join or participate in the Russian Flagship Program.
+Russian language courses for Flagship students cost the same per credit hour as standard IU classes.
+Additionally, students enjoy a number of free benefits, including weekly tutoring, regular official assessments of their language abilities, social and cultural events, and individualized mentoring and advising.

 Most Russian Flagship students participate in one of the Advanced Russian Language & Area Studies Programs (RLASP) or the Critical Language Scholarship program, both of which are operated by American Councils.

-- RLASP participants are registered at the U.S. Consulate in Almaty through the Department of State’s Smart Traveler Enrollment Program.
+- Participants are registered at the U.S. Consulate through the Department of State’s Smart Traveler Enrollment Program.

-- The American Councils Kazakhstan Country Director serves as a warden for the U.S. Embassy, in which capacity, they receive all urgent communications from the U.S. Embassy.
+- The American Councils Directors serve as a warden for the U.S. Embassy, in which capacity they receive all urgent communications from the U.S. Embassy.
 The American Councils Country Director is also a member of the Overseas Security Advisory Council (OSAC), through which the U.S. Department of State, U.S. Embassies, overseas businesses, and private security firms share information relevant to the health and safety of U.S. citizens abroad.

 - All RLASP program participants must attend a mandatory pre-departure orientation in Washington, D.C. at the start of the program.
 This orientation will address health and safety, academic culture, host-family life, and culture shock.
-Students will also have a chance to meet and get to know their Resident Directors and fellow participants before departing for Almaty.
+Students will also have a chance to meet and get to know their Resident Directors and fellow participants before departing.

 - To read more about other safety and health measures you can visit American Councils’ Study Abroad.

-The 2022 Advanced Russian Language & Area Studies Program (RLASP) 8-week summer study abroad program cost was $8,750 and included tuition and fees; academic credit through Bryn Mawr College; single-entry visa; housing with a local host family (including 2 meals per day - breakfast and dinner); a multiple day pre-departure orientation in D.C.; an in-country orientation session; airport transportation; weekly excursions and cultural activities; health, accident, and evacuation insurance; in-country logistical support; and 24/7 emergency contact.
-Note: Airfare is not included in the program cost.
+In 2025, the Advanced Russian Language & Area Studies Program (RLASP) 8-week summer study abroad program cost is $8,950 ($9,500 at the Tallinn location) and includes tuition and fees; academic credit through Bryn Mawr College; a single-entry visa; housing with a local host family (including 2 meals per day - breakfast and dinner); a multiple day pre-departure orientation in D.C.; an in-country orientation session; airport transportation; weekly excursions and cultural activities; health, accident, and evacuation insurance; in-country logistical support; and 24/7 emergency contact.
+Airfare is not included in the cost of the program.
+The University of Georgia program in Latvia costs approximately $11,397 but does include airfare.

 In 2014, due to the deterioration of relations between the United States and Russia, the Russian Overseas Flagship Program moved from St. Petersburg, Russia to Almaty, Kazakhstan.

-Kazakhstan seemed like the most suitable choice given the country’s political stability and the widespread use of the Russian language (Russian is an official language in Kazakhstan along with Kazakh).
+Kazakhstan is an appropriate choice given the country’s longstanding political stability and the widespread use of the Russian language (Russian is an official—and widely spoken—language in Kazakhstan along with Kazakh).

-Kazakhstan is currently assigned a Level 2 travel advisory issued by the State Department in response to the Covid-19 pandemic and civil unrest that hit the country in the winter of 2022 due to the rising fuel prices.
-While Level 2 might sound concerning, Kazakhstan remains one of the region’s stable countries with a long tradition of hospitality and intercultural tolerance.
-By way of comparison, the United Kingdom, Germany, Israel, Spain, the Netherlands are also listed at Level 2.
+Kazakhstan is currently assigned a Level 1 travel advisory, which is the lowest threat level assessment issued by the Department of State.
+Kazakhstan is one of the region’s most stable countries with a long tradition of hospitality and intercultural tolerance.
+By way of comparison, the United Kingdom, Germany, Spain, and the Netherlands are listed at level 2, meaning the State Department considers travel in Kazakhstan safer than travel in parts of Europe.

 During their 9-month Capstone Year, students live with Russian-speaking host families, attend intensive Russian language courses, and apply their Russian language skills in a professional internship.

-- home stay lodging (2 meals a day on weekdays and 3 meals a day on weekends)
+- home stay (room and board: 2 meals a day on weekdays and 3 meals a day on weekends)

 - tuition